material-components/material-components-web/packages/mdc-select/README.md

 ## Multi Select

-Currently MDC Web only supports the HTML implementation of Multi Select.
+Currently MDC Web supports the CSS only implementation of Multi Select.
+Add the `multple` attribute to the `<select>` element to initialize multi mode.

 ```html
 <select multiple size="6" class="mdc-multi-select mdl-list" >